Circles (George Harrison song): The Beatles' demo

-"Circles" was one of the five Harrison compositions, out of a total of 23 songs, that the Beatles demoed before recording their 1968 double album, The Beatles (also known as the "White Album").
+"Circles" was one of the five Harrison compositions, out of a total of 23 songs, that the Beatles demoed before recording their 1968 double album, The Beatles.
 The song was taped in late May 1968 at Kinfauns, Harrison's home in Esher, using his Ampex four-track recorder.
 Harrison sang and played organ on the track, taping two parts on the instrument.
 The use of keyboards contrasted with the mainly acoustic guitar backing employed on the Beatles' Esher demos; author and critic Richie Unterberger describes the keyboard sound as "an eerie organ that seems to have been dragged out of a dusty, disused church closet".
 In his book Revolution in the Head, Ian MacDonald identifies the instrument as a harmonium and writes that, rather than performing the song alone, Harrison was "shadowed by a tentative … bass-line" from Paul McCartney.

 As with "Sour Milk Sea", another Harrison song inspired by the Beatles' stay in Rishikesh, the group did not attempt to record "Circles" for the White Album.
 This partly reflected Harrison's junior position to John Lennon and McCartney as a songwriter in the Beatles; in an interview conducted later in 1968, he also stated that he was enjoying contributing more on guitar again and being a "rock 'n' roll star".
 With the band's songwriting output at an unprecedentedly high level, Harrison's "Not Guilty" was similarly left off the album, even though the group completed a studio recording of that track in London.

 The demo of "Circles", along with the Esher recordings of "Sour Milk Sea" and "Not Guilty", began circulating on bootleg compilations in the early 1990s.
 In 2018, all the Esher demos were issued on the 50th Anniversary box-set release of The Beatles.